-- Yelb from The Way Of Kings.
-He plays against cops, and he mentioned that the game isn't "will they win or will he win?", the game is "will he cheat them out of their money or will they prove he was cheating, take all of his money and throw him in jail for the night to boot?".
+- The Way of Kings (first book of The Stormlight Archive): Yelb, a sailor from Shallan's ship.
+He plays against cops, and he mentioned that the game isn't who will win, the game is will he cheat them out of their money or will they prove he was cheating, take all of his money and throw him in jail for the night to boot?

 - Locke Lamora.
 He cheats in the safest gambling place in the world, where the mere act of cheating carries the death penalty.